KotMilkMeoWtwo/MeowLandPlugin/README.md

 #Meowland plugin

-\nThis plugin is being developed for the meowland.ru server but anyone can use it.
+This plugin is being developed for the meowland.ru server but anyone can use it.
-\n#Player commands:
+#Player commands

 *`/wave` - vote for wave skip.
 * `/rtv` - vote for map change.
 * `/shiza <text...>` - send a message to yourself.
-\n#Admin commands:
+#Admin commands

 * `/spawn <Unit> <Count> <Team>` - spawn units.
 * `/team <Team>` - change your team.
 * `/despw` - kill all units.
-#Server commands:
+#Server commands

-* `meowreload` - reload plugin.
+* `meowreload` - reload plugin. (in progress)
-\n#Permissions
+#Permissions

-\nAll command permissions can be changed in the config (config/mods/Meowland/config.yml)
+All command permissions can be changed in the config (config/mods/Meowland/config.yml)

 ```yml
 #Permissions.
 #If it is true then the players will be able to use the command.